datacol-io/datacol-io.github.io/docs/cli/stacks.md

    --cluster value       name for existing Kubernetes cluster in GCP --machine-type value  name of machine-type to use for cluster (default: "n1-standard-1") --preemptible         use preemptible vm
-   --opt-out datacol     Opt-out from getting updates by email by datacol
+   --opt-out             Opt-out from getting updates by email by datacol
 ```
 A standard Stack will include following resources -